 ogr2ogr magic and your processing scripts and even the

-that opens up QGIS to preview into a Makefile.
+open command that opens up QGIS to preview into a Makefile.

 I don’t abuse Makefiles or do magic or real scripting in them: they’re just pretty decent for remembering what commands you want to run to do a thing.
 For instance, I pulled together the stuff for my presentation at foss4g with this little guy: